aavieux/portfolio-s3/README.md

 ###Usability testing
     I have given the application to my peers from my class to test and evaluate their experience with it.
-After that I have conducted a survey for rating the experience from one to five with some more additional questions.
-The results you can see [here](https://docs.google.com/spreadsheets/d/14donyA2mybVhgkx_1IHvkLoTWvarSqMdqiULRPgKbPw/edit?usp=sharing)
+This in-person usability test consisted of them navigating through my website, trying and testing the features, buttons and fields.
+    They were intentionally trying to quickly navigate through the website to test the responsiveness of it and also to see if any bugs will appear.
+The task was to "break" the website and to give me an overall feedback on the user experience they had with the interface.
+    The results were mostly positive.
+They described the website's user interface user-friendly and intuitive, but I received some remarks concerning the colors used in it.
+Most of them said that it needed more contrast.
+    You can see the survey after the testing [here](https://docs.google.com/spreadsheets/d/14donyA2mybVhgkx_1IHvkLoTWvarSqMdqiULRPgKbPw/edit?usp=sharing).
+    //todo
 ## LO7.
 Business processes
   A business process, also known as a business method or function, is like a set of organized tasks or activities that people or machines do in a specific order.
 When these tasks are done in a particular sequence, they create a service or product, fulfilling a specific business goal for a customer or group of customers.